jqno/equalsverifier/docs/_pages/faq.md

 ### I'm testing `java.lang.String`, but it fails.
 Please don't test `java.lang.String`, because indeed it fails.
 Please see the section on [false negatives](#falsenegatives) above.

-<a id="forExamples"></a>

-### Why did you remove `#forExamples`?
-At first, the main raison-d'être for `#forExamples` was that I wasn't sure I could make `#forClass` work for under all circumstances.
-By EqualsVerifier 1.0, I was convinced that I could, but by then a lot of people were already using it.

-Later, I (and other users) started noticing it could cause some hard-to-debug problems, so version 2.0 seemed like a good moment to clean up the API and remove it.

-The issues that `#forExamples` caused, mainly had to do with static values.
-As part of the verification process, EqualsVerifier will assign values to all fields of the class under test, including static fields (but not static final fields).
-These values are unpredictable, may break your class invariants, and may even be invalid under normal conditions.
-If you used `EqualsVerifier.forExamples`, and you re-used the instances of the class under test, this could impact other tests that also used these instances and expected them to have different values.

 <a id="build"></a>